 The Write Status Register instruction can be used in both SPI mode and QPI mode.
 However, the QE bit cannot be written to when the device is in the QPI mode, because QE=1 is required for the device to enter and operate in the QPI mode.

 Refer to section 7.1 for Status Register descriptions.
-Factory default for all status Register bits are 0.

 Figure 9a.
 Write Status Register-1/2/3 Instruction (SPI Mode)

 Figure 9b.
 Write Status Register-1/2/3 Instruction (QPI Mode)